chichundri/Notes/InterviewQues.md

     - BiFunction – it takes two arguments and returns a result
     - BinaryOperator – it is similar to a BiFunction, taking two arguments and returning a result.
 The two arguments and the result are all of the same types.
     - UnaryOperator – it is similar to a Function, taking a single argument and returning a result of the same type

+80. What Is a Functional Interface?\
+    interface with one single abstract method.\
+    Functional Interface can be used with lambda expression e.g Runnable, Comparable
+81. default method?\
+82. lambda expression?\
+    lambda expression is a function that we can reference and pass around as an object.(Anonymous function)\
+83. Final variable can be accessed in lambda expression in java 8? - yes\
+84. non-Final variable can be accessed in lambda expression in java 8? yes,but it is effectively final in lambda expression\
+Any attempt to modify x will produce compilation error\
+85. Instance and static variables are accessible and modifiable in lambda expression\